-R about thirty years of age, the property of Capt.
-Jones, had on when he went away a light brown jacket, a plad waisfcoat; corderoy breeches, white stockings and a round hat; is about five feet fix inches high, stout and well set, has very black thick lips.
+R UN away, a negro man named BEN, about thirty years of age, the property of Capt.
+Jones, had on when he went away a light brown jacket, a plad waisfcoat; corderoy breeches, white stockings and a round hat; is about five feet fix inches high, stout and well fet, has very black thick lips.
 Whoever takes up the said negro and delivers him to James Moore near Fredricten, or, secures him that the owner may get him again, shall have the above reward, and all reasonable charges paid.